Frequently asked questions

 How do you get sponsorship and press coverage for your adventures and projects?

 A lot of adventures choose not to chase sponsorship because it means you have to give something in return – usually this is in the form of social media posts or blogs talking about the company who are sponsoring you.
+For some, this creates more work and means you’ve got added pressure when on your adventures.
 Personally though, I LOVE going on a sponsored adventure.
 And not just because someone else is paying for it!
 I genuinely enjoy creating content, writing blogs and sharing my tales with others.

-Plus trying to get sponsorship in the first place, although nerve-wracking and tedious at times, is actually kind of fun.
+I also really enjoy actually trying to get sponsorship in the first place.
+Although nerve-wracking and tedious at times, it is actually kind of fun.
 I relish the challenge of trying to get a company on board and press to cover the adventure.

 I get a lot of questions on this so have put together solid guides with all my advice: